andreea7b/jaco_learning/README.md

 ```
 roslaunch beta_adaptive_pHRI phri_inference.launch
 ```
-The launch file first reads the corresponding yaml (`config/phri_inference.yaml`) containing all important parameters, then runs `phri_inference.py`.
+The launch file first reads the corresponding yaml `config/phri_inference.yaml` containing all important parameters, then runs `phri_inference.py`.
 Given a start, a goal, and other task specifications, a planner plans an optimal path, and the controller executes it.
 A human can apply a physical correction to change the way the robot is executing the task.
 Depending on the learning method used, the robot learns from the human torque accordingly and updates its trajectory in real-time.

 Some task-specific parameters in addition to the ones above include:
 * `learner/type`: Learning method used.
-  * ALL = update all features at once, according to A. Bajcsy* , D.P.
+  * all = update all features at once, according to A. Bajcsy* , D.P.
 Losey*, M.K.
 O'Malley, and A.D.
 Dragan.
 [Learning Robot Objectives from Physical Human Robot Interaction](http://proceedings.mlr.press/v78/bajcsy17a/bajcsy17a.pdf) Conference on Robot Learning (CoRL), 2017.
-  * MAX = update one feature at a time, according to A. Bajcsy , D.P.
+  * max = update one feature at a time, according to A. Bajcsy , D.P.
 Losey, M.K.
 O'Malley, and A.D.
 Dragan.
 [Learning from Physical Human Corrections, One Feature at a Time](https://dl.acm.org/citation.cfm?id=3171267) International Confernece on Human-Robot Interaction (HRI), 2018.
-  * BETA = relevance adaptive method according to A. Bobu, A. Bajcsy, J. Fisac, A.D.
+  * beta = relevance adaptive method according to A. Bobu, A. Bajcsy, J. Fisac, A.D.
 Dragan.
 [Learning under Misspecified Objective Spaces](http://proceedings.mlr.press/v87/bobu18a.html) Conference on Robot Learning (CoRL), 2018.
 * `save_dir`: Location for saving human data (optional).
 After the run, you will be prompted to save the collected data.

 ### Learning from physical human demonstrations

 ### References